Shaky Shaky: Music video

-The music video was filmed in Miami, New York City and Los Angeles and was released on 14 July 2016, ending the year as the 23rd most-viewed YouTube video of 2016.
+The music video was filmed in Miami, New York City and Los Angeles and was released on July 14, 2016, ending the year as the 23rd most-viewed YouTube video of 2016.
 It shows Daddy Yankee and more than a hundred dancers dancing in different locations, including a parking lot, streets, houses and a shopping mall.
 The video version replaces the words jodedera (jargon for party or screwing) and jodona (a woman who likes to have fun bothering other people) from the single version by gozadera (Spanish for revelry) and en la zona (Spanish for in the zone).
 American newspaper Latin Times said that the music video is "brilliant, vibrant, family friendly, fun, contagious and sends the message that music can bring people together from all over the world."
 In December 2016, the music video of "Shaky Shaky" became Daddy Yankee's most-viewed on YouTube, surpassing "Limbo".
-As of December 2019, it has received over 1.4 billion views, taking it into the top 100 most viewed YouTube videos.
+As of July 2025, it has received over 1.7 billion views.

-Cover versions

-"Shaky Shaky" was covered by several independent or underground artists.
-Cuban reggaeton act Farandula Boys released a cover version on 19 May 2016, later included on his 2017 compilation album Lo Mejor del Reggaeton 2017.
-Colombian urban duo Los de la Recocha released a cover version on 1 October 2016.
-French rapper G.No released a cover version on 11 September 2016, later included on his 2016 compilation album Latin Coverz, Vol. 1.
-Peruvian trio Los Juanelos released a criolla cover version on 20 October 2016.
-Philippines-based musician Stephen "Rudeway" Rudison released a clarinet cover version on 9 November 2016 and Peruvian duo Quiénes Son Músicos released a metal mashup cover version of several reggaeton songs including "Shaky Shaky" on 30 December 2016.